2010 Men's World Floorball Championships qualifying

-The 2010 Men's World Floorball Championships Qualifying Rounds were the first such qualifiers for world championships in men's floorball.
-Four separate qualifying tournaments were played, with European qualifications between the dates of February 3 to February 6, 2010 in the cities of Babimost and Zbąszyń in Poland, as well as in the city of San Lorenzo de El Escorial in Spain.
+The 2010 Men's World Floorball Championships Qualifying rounds were the first such qualifiers for world championships in men's floorball.
+Four separate qualifying tournaments were played, with European qualifications between February 3 and February 6, 2010, in the cities of Babimost and Zbąszyń in Poland, as well as in the city of San Lorenzo de El Escorial in Spain.

 The 2010 Men's Asia Pacific Floorball Championships served as the qualifying tournament for countries in the Asian/Oceanian region.
 The tournament was overseen by the Asia Oceania Floorball Confederation (AOFC), and was played in Woodlands, Singapore.
 It was played between February 3 to February 7, 2010.

 North American qualification matches between Canada and the United States were played in Hamilton, Ontario, Canada from February 5 to February 6, 2010.

 These were the first world championships under the IFF's new FIFA-like continental qualification system.
 A total of 32 countries registered for this event, which is the most nations to ever register for an IFF-sanctioned world championship event.
 The previous record was 29 for the 2008 Men's World Floorball Championships.